EdwardAThomson/psi-demo/README.md

 Additionally, there would need to be a dispute resolution protocol on order to adjudicate in times when one player disagrees with another.
 This would happen when one player cheats and then denies it.

-The overall top-level stragey is outlined in a blog I wrote in June 2020: [Preventing cheaters in Fog Of War Games](https://edward-thomson.medium.com/preventing-cheaters-in-fog-of-war-games-69f202fbe107).
+The overall top-level strategy is outlined in a blog I wrote in June 2020: [Preventing cheaters in Fog Of War Games](https://edward-thomson.medium.com/preventing-cheaters-in-fog-of-war-games-69f202fbe107).

-## PSI Explainer
+### PSI Explainer
 I put together a page that explains more of the details of what PSI is and how it works: [PSI Explainer](./explanations/psi_explainer.md).

+## Using This App

+### Home Page
+A demonstration of the protocol working.
+The units and visibility are static / simple points.
+Just hit the "Run" button.

+### PSI Visualization
+This is a simple visualization of simple point particles moving around inside a box (Bob's units).
+The visibility circles are static but sweep out a 2D area unlike the test on the home page.
+The code is inefficient at the moment but it shows that the protocol works with dynamic movement.
+The PSI code triggers every 5 seconds and is very slow to calculate (**causes huge visualization lag**).

+In order to boost performance, the app converts positions and visibility to cells, which are a coarser representation of the pixels.
+1 cell is 50x50 pixels.

+There are peerhaps two main sources of inefficiency, one is that the app generates random values at every point in a secure yet inefficient way (the private key from a key pair), and secondly that the code has to decrypt all packets with every movement.

+The first can be solved by generating one random value then hashing it for the other points.
+The second may require reducing key size since the period of a game only requires secrecy for a few hours at most in an RTS.
+Slower games don't require fast visualization, so it would be fine to have such key-length redundancy (consider strategy games like Civilization).

 ## Installation